cnheider/io-touchpad/README.md

 # io-touchpad
 ## Description

-     iotouchpadlib and app.py was implemented and linked.
+     touchpadlib and app.py was implemented and linked.

-     iotouchpadlib is libraby that contains functions responsible for taking the coordinates (and few others values of interest that will be used in later processing) of a touched point.
+     touchpadlib is library that contains functions responsible for taking the coordinates (and few others values of interest that will be used in later processing) of a touched point.
 It is modified evtest.

-     app.py is basic application that uses iotouchpadlib - it is partitioned into two threads: one is continuously taking new event (info about touch) from iotouchpadlib and adds it to the queue (python tructure used to synchronize threads)
+     app.py is basic application that uses touchpadlib - it is partitioned into two threads: one is continuously taking new event (info about touch) from touchpadlib and adds it to the queue (python tructure used to synchronize threads)

        second is taking the oldest event from the queue and analyzes it, that means he either adds it to a collection of